Health Anxiety Test: Are You a Cyberchondriac?

 - Compulsive searches: repeated and prolonged consultations of medical sites

-- Informational escalation: systematically moving from a benign symptom to a catastrophic diagnosis
+- Informational escalation: systematic shift from a benign symptom to a catastrophic diagnosis

-- Multiple checks: consulting several sources for the same symptom
+- Multiple verifications: consulting several sources for the same symptom

 - Paradoxical avoidance: alternating between frantic searching and total avoidance